mbardwell/rstrap/README.md

 * Follow the SDK setup steps found [here](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fcom.nordic.infocenter.sdk52.v0.9.1%2Findex.html)
 * [Segger Embedded Studio](https://www.segger.com/products/development-tools/embedded-studio/) is a good, free, IDE
 * Once SDK and Segger are setup.
-Place twi_mike folder from repo in ./examples/peripheral and open twi_mike.emProject (found in twi_mike\pca10040\blank\ses\).
-You now have access to all source files and can upload code to the NRF52 DK
+To compile any of the example code provided (each example is in its own folder), follow the instructions of the README in that folder.

 ### Contribution guidelines ###